Federal Student Loans

-Direct Stafford Loans are fixed rate loans that do not require a credit check.
+Direct Loans are fixed rate loans that do not require a credit check.
 Loans are made in the student’s name, and the student is responsible for paying back the entire loan sum plus accrued interest.
 Eligibility is based on the student’s FAFSA results.

-First-time borrowers must complete the Federal Direct Stafford Master Promissory Note (MPN) and Entrance Counseling.
+First-time borrowers must complete the Federal Direct Loan Master Promissory Note (MPN) and Entrance Counseling.
 Both can be completed online at www.studentloans.gov.

-Students who have borrowed a Federal Direct Stafford Loan at a previous institution may be able to use the same MPN for new Direct Loans borrowed at NMC.
+Students who have borrowed a Federal Direct Loan at a previous institution may be able to use the same MPN for new Direct Loans borrowed at NMC.

-- Subsidized Stafford Loans are available to undergraduate students with financial need as determined by the FAFSA results.
+- Direct Subsidized Loans are available to undergraduate students with financial need as determined by the FAFSA results.
 The federal government pays interest on the loan while the student is in school at least half-time.
 Effective for new borrowers on or after July 1, 2013, federal law limits the period of time for which a borrower may receive Subsidized Loans, in aggregate, to 150% of the published length of the student's current educational program.
 After that time, the student may borrow only Unsubsidized Loans and interest begins to accrue on the outstanding Subsidized Loan balance.
-The interest rate on Subsidized Loans for the period of July 1, 2014 through June 30, 2015, is fixed at 4.66% annually.
+The interest rate on Subsidized Loans for the period of July 1, 2015 through June 30, 2016, is fixed at 4.29% annually.

-- Unsubsidized Stafford Loans are available to both undergraduate and graduate students.
+- Direct Unsubsidized Loans are available to both undergraduate and graduate students.
 Unsubsidized loans are not based on financial need, though a FAFSA must still be completed in order to qualify.
 Interest begins to accrue at the time the loan is disbursed.
-The interest rate on Unsubsidized Loans for the period of July 1, 2014, through June 30, 2015, is fixed at 4.66% annually for undergraduate students and 6.21% annually for graduate students.
+The interest rate on Unsubsidized Loans for the period of July 1, 2015, through June 30, 2016, is fixed at 4.29% annually for undergraduate students and 5.84% annually for graduate students.